 What are the OAC and Calisphere?

 The Online Archive of California (OAC) and Calisphere are two free statewide services designed to help California institutions expand online access to their collections.
 The OAC provides aggregated access to finding aids and other types of collection-level descriptive records (that is, information about holdings that users can explore in-person); Calisphere provides aggregated access to digital content.
 We send all data in Calisphere up to the Digital Public Library of America (DPLA)—meaning you'll contribute to both the statewide and the national aggregations at the same time.

 Hundreds of institutions across the state contribute to one or both sites.

 Who can contribute?

-If you’re an institution (library, archive, museum, historical society, etc.) located in California, you can contribute to the OAC and Calisphere.
+If you’re a library, archive, museum, historical society, or other cultural heritage organization located in California, you can contribute to the OAC and Calisphere.
 Both services are optimized for unique materials like records, manuscripts, artifacts, data sets, and other primary sources.
 These materials can be on any subject and from any era.

 Technical skills are not required to work with us.
 Whether you’ve got a staff of a hundred or of one, whether you’ve got a full-blown digital program or you’ve never used a scanner… we can help!

 - Raise the online profile of your institution

 - Make your collections more discoverable through sites optimized for search engines